TheFirstFen/lnu/y3/code/2dt903/labs/lab2/README.md

 ## Task 1

 ![Ex 1 circuit](./img/e1.png)
-*Taken from lab description document*
+*Showcasing the circuit the below calculation is for(Taken from lab description document)*

 ```powershell
 R24 = R2 + R4